toptaskalender/getir-graduation-project-toptaskalender/README.md

+# Notes
+- You can see my all commits via this [repository](https://github.com/getir-nodejs-bootcamp/getir-nodejs-bootcamp-graduation-project-toptaskalender).

 # Getir Backend Assignment

 This project is created for getir backend assignment.
 It's a RESTful API with a single endpoint that fetches the data in the provided MongoDB collection and returns the results in the requested format.